 We use the Black-Scholes-Merton option-pricing model to determine the fair value of options granted.
 Option-pricing models require the input of highly subjective assumptions, particularly for the expected stock price volatility and the expected term of options.
 The risk-free interest rate is based on the U.S. Treasury yield for a duration similar to the expected term at the date of grant.
 We have never paid any cash dividends on our common stock and we have no intention to pay a dividend at this time; therefore, we assume that no dividends will be paid over the expected terms of option awards.
 We determine the assumptions to be used in the valuation of option grants as of the date of grant.
 As such, we use different assumptions during the year if we grant options at different dates.
-Substantially all of our options granted during the years ended December 31, 2014, 2013 and 2012 were granted in the first quarter of each year.
+Substantially all of our options granted during the years ended December 31, 2015, 2014 and 2013 were granted in the first quarter of each year.
 The weighted average of each of the valuation assumptions used to determine the fair value of each option grant during each of the previous three years is as follows:

-For the Ye ars Ended Decemb oer 31,
+For the Years I For the Years Ended December 31,

-2014 2013 2012
+2015 2014 2013

-Expected stock price volatility 28 % 32 % 34 %
+Expected stock price volatility 23 % 28 % 32 %

-Expected term, in years (1) 5.7 4.9 4.6
+Expected term, in years (1) 5.6 5.7 4.9

-Risk-free interest rate 1.5 % 1.0 % 0.8 %
+Risk-free interest rate 1.5 % 1.5 % 1.0 %